Keyboard shortcuts

 Tips for Better Searching

-• Be Specific: Instead of “games,” try “free online games for kids.”
+• Be Specific: Instead of searching for “games,” try something like “free online math games for kids.”

-• Use Quotes: If you’re looking for a specific phrase, put it in quotes, like "to be or not to be."
+• Use Quotes: If you’re looking for a specific phrase or a line from a book, put it in quotes, like "to be or not to be."
 This tells the search engine to look for those exact words in that exact order.
+It’s also great for finding song lyrics, like "we all live in a yellow submarine".

 Reading the Results